The Beers of Blackhorse: A Guide

 Beer: This is some of the hottest property in the city.
 They churn out a different hazy, New England-style IPA on a weekly basis and while some might say they all taste largely the same, it’s still a fun game seeing if you can figure out the difference given that they’re all delicious.

-Vibez: No bookings makes for a fairly random selection of locals, beer tourists and regular tourists who can’t get a space at Beavertown.
+Vibez: The location makes for a fairly random selection of locals, beer tourists and hipsters.
 It’s actually pretty low key in presentation – they let the beer do the talking.

 Prices: Their beer is expensive in shops, but at source?
 It’s actively cheap for what it is (hype style, often high alcohol, hard to drink that many of them without feeling like you are turning into a milkshake).